 - She is the most quickest. (should be quickest)

-Real-Life Examples of Double SuperlativesThe rules for creating the superlatives of adjectives are summarized in the table below.
+Avoiding Double SuperlativesThe rules for forming the superlatives of adjectives are summarized in the table below.

 for the less version, precede with less